inverse-inc/packetfence-dhcp-forwarder/README.md

 ========
 dhcp-forwarder.exe
 ------------------
-This tool captures and forward DHCP traffic (DHCPREQUEST and DHCPACK, specifically) from a Windows DHCP server to PacketFence.
+This tool captures and forwards DHCP traffic (DHCPREQUEST and DHCPACK, specifically) from a Windows DHCP server to PacketFence.

 DHCPREQUEST and DHCPACK packets are the ones being the most important for PacketFence to link MAC to IP addresses and switch location and help Fingerbank to fingerprint the Operating System running on the device.

 This fingerprinting and localisation process helps a lot to determine violation triggers.

-With The help of DHCP-Forwarder, those DHCP packets can be obtained directly and easily from the source.
+With the help of DHCP-Forwarder, those DHCP packets can be obtained directly and easily from the source.

 Alternatively, IP helpers can be configured on each switch to forward DHCP traffic to PacketFence, but only broadcast packets can be captured by them, which is less efficient.
 Deploying DHCP-Forwarder is simple and centralized.